Your AI coding agent

 }

-Cursor reads the repo's AGENTS.md natively — the decision digest rides along with zero config.
+One entry, project resolved from workspace roots at runtime.
+Cursor also reads the repo's AGENTS.md natively — the decision digest rides along with zero config.

 # Codevira is a standard MCP stdio server — any client in any